kubermatic/machine-controller/docs/vsphere.md

 3. Click through the dialog until "Select storage"
 4. Select the same storage you want to use for your machines
 5. Select the same network you want to use for your machines
-6. Leave everyhting in the "Customize Template" and "Ready to complete" dialog as it is
+6. Leave everything in the "Customize Template" and "Ready to complete" dialog as it is
 7. Wait until the VM got fully imported and the "Snapshots" => "Create Snapshot" button is not grayed out anymore

 #### Command-line procedure